Standards for Associate of Science, Associate of Applied Science Degrees, Diplomas, and Technical Certificates of Credit

 Evening: Generally scheduled between 5 p.m. and 10 p.m., Monday through Thursday.
 Certain courses meet Mondays and Wednesdays and others meet Tuesdays and Thursdays.
 Some are scheduled for all four evenings, while others meet one night each week.

-A student may not register for more than 18 credit hours without the express written permission of a Dean of Academic Affairs or the Executive Vice President for Academic Affairs.
+A student may not register for more than 18 credit hours without the express written permission of a Dean of Academic Affairs or the Vice President for Academic Affairs.
 A student registering for courses outside his or her declared major may be charged additional tuition and fees in accordance with the published fee schedule.

 Full-Time Student Status